HuidaeCho/projpicker/README.md

 `<major>.<minor>.<patch>((-<pre-release>)?.<build>)?`

-The build number marches *away* from the release.
+The build number is incremented when the module needs to be repackaged without code changes.
+It marches *away* from the release.
 Check this [interesting read](https://github.com/semver/semver/issues/51#issuecomment-9718111).
 A dot is used for build numbers instead of a plus because https://pypi.org/ does not support plus symbols in a version number.